🍽️ Fruits Guide

 Present

-Cocoa / Cocoa powder / Chocolate, etc. & Histamine — What the evidence says
+Cocoa / Cocoa powder / Chocolate, etc. & Histamine β€” What the evidence says

-Chocolate is not always high in histamine itself, but it is often considered a histamine liberator, meaning it may trigger the release of histamine in the body in some individuals.
+Chocolate is not always high in histamine itself, but it is often considered a histamine liberator, meaning it may trigger the release of histamine in some individuals.
+It is also a fermented and processed product, derived from cacao beans that undergo fermentation, a process associated with the formation of biogenic amines.

-In addition, chocolate contains other bioactive compounds, including theobromine and caffeine, which may influence the nervous system and contribute to symptom perception in sensitive individuals.
+In addition, chocolate contains other bioactive compounds including theobromine and caffeine, which may influence the nervous system and contribute to symptom perception in sensitive individuals.
+Because of this variability, chocolate is often approached with caution, particularly during the early stages of a low-histamine approach.

 Does preparation change the risk?